ohayak/fastapi-login/README.md

 Models are Python classes that define the structure of the data.
 They are used to interact with the database.
 Here are some of the models used in this API:

 - User: Represents a user in the system.
-It includes fields like first_name, last_name, email, is_verified, is_active, is_superuser, role_id, phone, and image_id.
+It includes fields like first_name, last_name, email, email_verified, is_active, is_superuser, role_id, phone, and image_id.

 - Group: Represents a group in the system.
 It includes fields like name, description, created_by_id, and users.